 So, the next time that you notice a small group of walkers seemingly cutting out early, think of them not as slackers, but as diligently in pursuit of optimal health and well-being.

 The photo above is from our walk today.
 Seriously, it was like walking directly inside a painting.
-Below are a few shots of the regular walks we had in Beijing and surrounding areas, which we also greatly loved.
-(Beijing friends: do you recognize any of these spots?)
+Below is a shot from a regular walks we took in Beijing.
+Beijing friends, do you recognize this area?